web-design-and-development-at-tstc/wdd-raspberry-pi/imed-2349/ubuntu-server-windows.md

 - Insert the SD Card you’ve just flashed into the micro SD card slot located on the underside of the Raspberry Pi board.

-- Plugin the power cable, an HDMI monitor, a mouse, a keyboard, and for the initial setup, an Ethernet cable.
+- Plugin the power cable, an HDMI monitor, a mouse, a keyboard, and an Ethernet cable.

 - Flick the switch located on the power cable attached to the Raspberry Pi and this will turn the Raspberry Pi on.